ABSTRACT SUBMISSION DEADLINE EXTENDED: NOVEMBER 10, 2021

-The Emancipation Experience Across the Caribbean
+The Independence Project in the Caribbean

-Migration and Movements in the Caribbean
+Political Turmoil and Social Mobilisation in the Caribbean

 While papers on the overall themes are encouraged, applicants are welcome to submit proposals on other subjects.

 For those proposing panels, please note that we seek linguistic and geographic diversity and representation.
-Applicants may also wish to consider that the ACH promotes diversity among panelists regarding institutional affiliation and academic experience.
+Applicants may also wish to consider that the ACH promotes diversity among panelists in institutional affiliation and academic experience.

 Proposals must include:

-A 250-word abstract for each proposed presenter (Abstracts must indicate what new information or approach the work provides as well as the archival or oral sources consulted.
+2. A 250-word abstract for each proposed presenter (Abstracts must indicate what new information or approach the work provides as well as the archival or oral sources consulted.
 Abstracts must be submitted in English, French and Spanish); and

 3. A brief CV (no more than 2 pages).